Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Application Example

+Here, we select AMP as a benchmark algorithm due to its excellent performance attainable with low complexity in the considered system.
+It is shown to approximate EP in the large system limit, where the high-order terms in the message update equations are ignored~\cite{Meng2015}.
+It is also equivalent to S-AMP presented in~\cite{Cakmak2015} when $\fat{H}$ follows an i.i.d. zero mean Gaussian distribution.
+Here, we note that S-AMP in~\cite{Cakmak2015} was derived from free energy minimization under the constraint of first- and second-order moment matching { with the auxiliary variable $\fat{z}$}.
+To deal with the resulting matrix inversion, it explicitly exploited the large-scale property of $\fat{H}$.

+The derivations of both {EP and EP variant algorithms} are independent of the system dimension.
+The key difference between {EP variant and AMP} lies in the computation of $\{\tilde{\tau}_{n,m}\}$.
+Apart from that, they are nearly identical to each other, being composed of basic arithmetic operations. { Based on this observation, we also have successfully found the constraints for deriving AMP under the framework of Bethe free energy minimization, i.e., using means and averaged variances, see Sec.~\ref{subsec:new_poing}.} GAMP~\cite{Rangan2011} generalizes AMP by adapting the step $6$ according to an arbitrarily given likelihood $p(\fat{y}\vert \fat{z})$.
+By analogy, we simply need to adapt the step $7$ in Alg.~\ref{Alg1} such that the resulting {EP variant} is usable for generalized linear models as well.

-As expected, Fig.~\ref{fig_nmse} shows both AMP and our proposed EP variant, i.e., Alg.~\ref{Alg1}, achieve the best performance.
-On the contrary, the performance of Alg.~\ref{AlgEP} degrades severely when the sparsity ratio $\rho$ is beyond $0.25$.
+Fig.~\ref{fig_nmse}~(a) shows both AMP and our proposed {\textquotesingle EP variant\textquotesingle } achieve the best performance.
+On the contrary, the performance of EP (Alg.~\ref{AlgEP}) degrades severely when the sparsity ratio $\rho$ is beyond $0.25$.
 From our analysis, such performance degradation mainly arises from the iteration divergence under parallel message updating.
-This is an interesting observation, indicating that the form of constraints not only impacts the complexity and performance, but also the convergence behavior of message passing.
+This is an interesting observation, indicating that the form of constraints not only impacts the complexity and performance, but also the convergence behavior of message passing, see Fig.~\ref{fig_nmse}~(b).
 Therefore, it is worth to treat constraint manipulation as an important design freedom in the optimization framework when developing practical and effective message passing algorithms for various applications.